LogtalkDotOrg/logtalk3/library/redis/NOTES.md

 `redis`
 =======

 Redis client library.
-Supports GNU Prolog, Qu-Prolog, SICStus Prolog, SWI-Prolog, and XSB.
+Supports GNU Prolog, LVM, Qu-Prolog, SICStus Prolog, SWI-Prolog, and XSB.
 Support for ECLiPSe is also included but requires a fix for an ECLiPSe bug that is expected in a forthcoming version of this Prolog system.